Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Existence of minimal displaced points and train tracks at the bordification

-\begin{lem}[Saussage lemma trick] For any $\Gamma$, for any $X\in\overline{\O(\Gamma)}^\infty$ the set $\{\lambda_\phi(X):[\phi]\in\Out(\Gamma)\}$ is discrete.
-In other words, given $X$, all possible displacements of $X$ with respect to all automorphisms (hence markings) run over a discrete set. \end{lem} \proof This proof is similar to that of~\cite[Theorem 8.4]{FM13}, we include it for completeness.
+\begin{lem}[Sausage lemma trick] For any $\Gamma$, for any $X\in\overline{\O(\Gamma)}^\infty$ the set $\{\lambda_\phi(X):[\phi]\in\Out(\Gamma)\}$ is discrete\footnote{We include the possibility that $\lambda_\phi(X)=\infty$; e.g. if $X$ has a collapsed part which is not $\phi$-invariant.}.
+In other words, given $X$, all possible displacements of $X$ with respect to all automorphisms (hence markings) run over a discrete set (plus possibly $\infty$). \end{lem} \proof This proof is similar to that of~\cite[Theorem 8.4]{FM13}, we include it for completeness.
 By the Sausage Lemma~\ref{sausagelemma}, $\lambda_\phi(X)=\Lambda(X,\phi X)$ is computed by the ratio of translation lengths of candidates (we include the possibility that $\lambda_\phi(X)=\infty$, e.g. if $X$ has a collapsed part which is not $\phi$-invariant).
 The possible values of $L_X(\phi\gamma)$ (with $\ul{\gamma}$ any loop in $\ul X$) form a discrete set just because $X$ has finitely many orbits of edges.
 Candidates are in general infinitely many in number, but there are only finitely many lengths arising from them.
 Thus the possible values of $\Lambda(X,\phi X)$ runs over a discrete subset of $\mathbb R$.

 \begin{thm} For any $\Gamma$ the global simplex-displacement spectrum is well-ordered as a subset of $\mathbb R$.
 In particular, for any $[\phi]\in\Out(\Gamma)$ the spectrum of possible minimal displacements is well-ordered as a subset of $\mathbb R$. \end{thm} \proof Recall that we defined $\lambda_\phi(\Delta)$ as $\inf_{X\in\Delta}\lambda_\phi(X)$.
 For this proof we work with co-volume one graphs (so we are in ${\Og}_1(\Gamma)$).
 In any simplex we use the standard Euclidean norm, denoted by $||\cdot||$.